Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

 Access Control List modelling
 *****************************

 An Access Control List (ACL) is modelled to provide the means to manage traffic flows in the system.
-This will allow defensive agents the means to turn on / off rules, or potentially create new rules, to counter an attack​.
+This will allow defensive agents the means to turn on / off rules, or potentially create new rules, to counter an attack.

 The ACL follows a standard network firewall format.
 For example: